{{item.title}}

 As the child of immigrants, I’m proud to be Canadian, but I also try to incorporate traditional Vietnamese culture into my daily life through cooking, reading and practicing Vietnamese.
 It’s my goal to speak Vietnamese and Mandarin fluently one day.

 Just like my bà ngoại taught me, I believe it’s important to be recognized and celebrated for who you are.
-I joined PwC Canada a year and a half ago, and I’ve felt welcomed since my first day.
+Since my first day joining PwC Canada, I’ve felt welcomed and accepted for who I am.
 Unfortunately, that hasn’t always been the case in other environments, where I’ve sometimes felt alone and uncomfortable, experienced racism or been treated differently.

 It’s meant a lot to come into PwC Canada and see the firm’s commitment to inclusion and diversity and celebration of what makes each of us unique.